Chinghla Mong Chowdhury Mari

 Chinghla Mong Chowdhury Mari (চিং হ্লা মং চৌধুরী মারী; 29 September 1938 – 10 May 2012), commonly known as Mari Chowdhury, was a Bangladeshi football player who played as a left-winger.
 He is considered to be the best East Pakistani footballer of all time, and one of the few East Pakistanis to play for the Pakistan national team.

-Despite the fact that most of his goals are unregistered, Mari is the unrecognised all-time top scorer in both Dhaka First Division League and Bangladeshi top-tier football history with 234 goals.
+Despite the fact that most of his goals are unregistered, Mari is the unrecognised all-time top scorer in both Dhaka First Division League and Bangladesh top-tier football history with 234 goals.

 Early life

 Mari was born in Chandraghona, Rangamati on 29 September 1938.
 He lost his father at a young age, and was raised by his mother.
-Mari's mother, Occho Moyee, and father, Pastor Thysau Chowdhury, were from the Bomang Royal Family but were expelled from the royal family for accepting Christianity.
-Mari was the youngest in a family of 3 brothers and 1 sister.
+Mari's mother, Occho Moyee, and father, Pastor Thysau Chowdhury, were from the Bomang Royal Family but were expelled from the royal family for converting to Christianity.
+Mari was the youngest in a family of three brothers and one sister.

 Mari's school life began at the Baptist Mission Boys School in Barishal.
 In 1951, Mari played for Firingi Bazar in the Chittagong League while still in tenth grade.
 The following year, he played league football for Chittagong Medical School.
-Mari did his HSC from Jagannath University in 1956 and finished his studies from the same university in 1959.
+Mari completed his HSC from Jagannath University in 1956 and finished his studies from the same university in 1959.

 Career

 Player

 Mari standing second from right with Chittagong Division in 1961.

-Mari represented Barisal District and East Bengal Railway at the Ronaldshay Shield in 1951 and 1952 respectively.
+Mari represented Barisal District and East Bengal Railway in the Ronaldshay Shield in 1951 and 1952 respectively.
 He spent five consecutive seasons playing in the Chittagong League, before moving to Azad Sporting Club in the Dhaka First Division in 1956.
 The same year, Mari and Nabi Chowdhury, were the only Bengali footballers to find a place in the Pakistan national team for two friendlies against Singapore and Ceylon.
 In the 1957 National Football Championship, the East Pakistan White team captained by Mari finished runners-up, losing to Punjab 2–1 in the final.
 Mari was named the best player of the tournament.

 Mari standing fifth from left with Dhaka Wanderers Club in 1960.

 You have not seen Mari brother play.
 I saw, I played with him.
 He was an indescribable thing.
 If the body is bent even a little, two or three of the opponent's players would fall to the ground after being dodged!
 He was magical.